tdt/docs/app/controllers/docs/4.1/sparql.md

 On this page we will elaborate on how you can publish SPARQL queries.

+Make sure to read the caveats as they include some vital information on how the SPARQL readers works, and why it might not work in some cases.

 ## Templating

 Publishing SPARQL queries is done the same way you would publish any other data source.
 However, SPARQL queries have some extra flexibility.
 Since you're passing along SPARQL queries, it's possible to abstract them and replace certain values with variables.